 Warning: This post is an experiment.
 In it I will lay out some stuff that I can only describe as, “new age, psycho babble, weird, gobbledygook”.
-Normally, I am vehemently against that sort of thing but I’m a pragmatist first so I do what works.
-I am going to present you with a mental exercise that I’ll ask you to go through privately on your own time.
+Normally, I am vehemently against that sort of thing but I’m a pragmatist first.
+I do what works.
+I am going to share a mental exercise that you can go through sometime.
 I cannot explain to you how it works, I can only tell you that it does.
 It is up to you to suspend any disbelief and go for it.

 The only thing you are risking is a little bit of your time and some brain juice.
 Since you’re already on my blog I know you have some of both to spare so invest them here.
 You will thank yourself later.

 I first went through this exercise in the spring of 2010 and have continued to repeat it at least annually since.
 I think of this as a software update for my brain and each year I go in and make tweaks/changes so that my software is always running at maximum efficiency.

 I can’t say where I learned this, as I honestly don’t remember.
 I was reading a lot of self help blogs/books/pamphlets at the time to try and get out of a serious case of depression.
 This is what worked.
 I share it for what it’s worth and hope that you can gain as much from using it as I have.